Sony A7 versus Canon G1 X Mark III

 The G1X Mark III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.

-So what is the bottom line?
-Is the Sony A7 better than the Canon G1 X Mark III or vice versa?
+So how do things add up?
+Is there a clear favorite between the Sony A7 and the Sony A7?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).